pascallaliberte/sharpen.page/_i18n/en/_posts/2019-09-06-hard-struggle-required.md

 A hard struggle will create _momentum_.
 That's basically free help for your sales.
 But is it _required_?

 ## Do I _Need_ to Find a Hard Struggle?

+No, you dont need to. **But why would you waste your energy otherwise?**

 If you don't have a hard struggle: